What is Time-based Maintenance?

 - Too Frequent Schedule Introduces Risk: A maintenance activity may introduce a risk of incorrect re-assembly, misalignment, or other errors.
 A too frequent maintenance schedule heightens this risk.

 - Too Infrequent Schedule Leads to Excessive Failures: A too infrequent maintenance schedule risks preventing predictable asset failures.

 - Ineffective for Assets Run Occasionally: Assets that are used occasionally will not wear down at the same rate as assets that are used continuously.
-Therefore, time-based maintenance is not optimal for all assets, but can be used as part of a larger preventive maintenance strategy.
+Therefore, TbM is not optimal for all assets, but can be used as part of a larger preventive maintenance strategy.

 - Increased Costs from Excessive Maintenance: Performing maintenance on assets that don’t need it leads to unnecessary downtime, labor, and consumable part costs.

 As with other preventive maintenance activities, time-based maintenance should be used to prevent failures on assets that are critical to the organization.
 Using asset management KPIs such as mean time between Failure (MTBF), historical maintenance data, manufacturer recommendations, and one’s own experience, the ideal interval for time-based maintenance activities can be identified.